NLnetLabs/nsd-manual/source/configuration.rst

     name:	"example.com"
     zonefile: "example.com.zone"

-The zonefile needs to be filled with the correct zone information for master zones.
-For secondary zones an empty file will suffice, a zone transfer will be initiated to obtain the slave zone contents.
+The zone file needs to be filled with the correct zone information for primary zones.
+For secondary zones an empty file will suffice, a zone transfer will be initiated to obtain the secondary zone contents.

 Access control lists are needed for zone transfer and notifications.

-For a slave zone list the masters, by IP address.
-Below is an example of a slave zone with two master servers.
-If a master only supports AXFR transfers and not IXFR transfers (like NSD), specify the master as ``request-xfr: AXFR <ip_address> <key>``.
+For a secondary zone list the masters, by IP address.
+Below is an example of a secondary zone with two primary servers.
+If a primary only supports AXFR transfers and not IXFR transfers (like NSD), specify the primary as ``request-xfr: AXFR <ip_address> <key>``.
 By default, all zone transfer requests are made over TCP.
 If you want the IXFR request be transmitted over UDP, use ``request-xfr: UDP <ip address> <key>``.